InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

   <tr>
     <td>tmax</td>
     <td>integer</td>
     <td>Maximum time in milliseconds the exchange allows for bids to be received including Internet latency to avoid timeout.
-This value supersedes any a priori guidance from the exchange.
+This value supersedes any <em>a priori</em> guidance from the exchange.
 If an exchange acts as an intermediary, it should decrease the outbound "tmax" value from what it received to account for its latency and the additional internet hop.</td>
   </tr>
   <tr>
     <td>at</td>